LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/36-ZPH.md

 <sup>6</sup> And them that are turned back from the LORD; and [those] that have not sought the LORD, nor enquired for him.
 <sup>7</sup> Hold thy peace at the presence of the Lord GOD: for the day of the LORD [is] at hand: for the LORD hath prepared a sacrifice, he hath bid his guests.
 <sup>8</sup> And it shall come to pass in the day of the LORD’S sacrifice, that I will punish the princes, and the king’s children, and all such as are clothed with strange apparel.
-<sup>9</sup> In the same day also will I punish all those that leap on the threshold, which fill their masters ’ houses with violence and deceit.
+<sup>9</sup> In the same day also will I punish all those that leap on the threshold, which fill their masters’ houses with violence and deceit.
 <sup>10</sup> And it shall come to pass in that day, saith the LORD, [that there shall be] the noise of a cry from the fish gate, and an howling from the second, and a great crashing from the hills.
 <sup>11</sup> Howl, ye inhabitants of Maktesh, for all the merchant people are cut down; all they that bear silver are cut off.
 <sup>12</sup> And it shall come to pass at that time, [that] I will search Jerusalem with candles, and punish the men that are settled on their lees: that say in their heart, The LORD will not do good, neither will he do evil.